1ribeiroLucas/cpp-arkanoid/README.md

 - [ ] Add colision between the ball and the sides of the pad
 - [ ] Optimize makefile
 - [ ] Fix warnings
+- [ ] Change ball direction based on the last move made by the user (e. g. if pad was moved to the right, then ball.x += 1)